Equal Opportunity and ADA Information

 Policy Framework

-All managers and supervisors have responsibility for actively initiating this policy, which will include input into the development, implementation, and monitoring of the University's Affirmative Action Plan and Diversity/Equity Plans.
-In accordance with Executive Order 1979-15, "Performance evaluations for all supervisory and management employees shall include a rating of affirmative action, based on objective criteria regarding their implementation of the Affirmative Action Program."
+All managers and supervisors have responsibility for actively initiating this policy, which will include input into the development, implementation, and monitoring of the University’s Affirmative Action Plan and Equal Opportunity plans.
+Everyone at WCU is expected to help make affirmative action/equal opportunity a reality for all persons.
+The University will take all necessary steps to:

-2. Recruit and admit students without regard to race, religion, sex, national origin, ancestry, age, sexual orientation, gender identity, disability, veteran status, or other protected class status.
+- Recruit and admit students without regard to race, religion, sex, national origin, ancestry, age, sexual orientation, gender identity, disability, veteran status, or other protected class status.

-6. Make every effort to increase the admission and employment opportunities for qualified persons with disabilities.
+- Make every effort to increase the admission and employment opportunities for qualified persons with disabilities.

 All members of the West Chester University community must work collectively to prevent discrimination or harassment by proactively engaging in training and educational opportunities to stay informed of University policies and protocols, as well as implementing initiatives to eliminate inequities and resolve issues that may occur.
+To this end, all employees serving on search committees must complete training with Human Resources and the Office of EQOC every two years.
+Supervisors should complete discrimination and harassment prevention training with the Office of EQOC every two years.

 Procedures

-Sexual Harassment and Misconduct Policy
+Sexual Harassment and Misconduct Policies

 Purpose and Scope